 Many people like this type of gear as their only shell for highly aerobic activities such as winter backpacking or ski touring.
 In cold, dry conditions the breathability of this type of shell is highly desirable and is what I use as my shell during the day for winter.

-Best for: Aerobic activities on the go, for wind protection and/or during light drizzle.
+Best for: Aerobic activities on the go, for wind protection and during a light drizzle.
 Cold and dry conditions, too.

 Popular example: Patagonia Houdini

 A backcountry staple for many years.
-Many people love ponchos as they vent well and can be multi use: Rain gear, a pack cover, a shelter or a ground cloth when “cowboy camping”.
-This classic runs the gamut from thick rubber ponchos found at “big box” stores to highly specialized and lightweight ponchos found from cottage gear makers.
+Many people love ponchos as they vent extremely well and can be multi-use: Rain gear, a pack cover, a shelter or a ground cloth when “cowboy camping”.

-Personally, I think this gear does best in more wooded environments such what is found on the Appalachian Trail.
-Ponchos tend to not do as well as above tree line.
+I think this gear does best in more wooded environments such what is found on the Appalachian Trail.
+Ponchos tend not to do as well as above tree line.
 If not tied down properly, the poncho can turn into a sail. 🙂

-I’ve tried ponchos, but never cared for them personally.
-Being on the shorter side (5’6″), find that the poncho got caught up around my legs and hiking poles too easily. 🙂
+I’ve tried ponchos, but never cared for them.
+Being on the shorter side (5’6″), find that the poncho got caught up around my legs and hiking poles too easily.

-Best for: Non-windy areas and for those who want perhaps a versatile and (potentially) weight and cost saving piece of gear.
+Best for: Non-windy areas and for those who want perhaps a versatile and (potentially) weight and a cost-saving piece of gear.

 Popular example: Too many to list! 🙂

 Best for: Edmund Hillary adventures!
-(Or, more likely, resort skiing)
+(Or, to be more applicable to most, resort skiing)